Eileen M Johnson Boarding Scholarship - Rev James Phillips Boarding Scholarship

-Eileen M Johnson Boarding Bursary
+Eileen M Johnson Boarding Scholarship

-The Eileen M Johnson Boarding Bursary was established by an Old Boy in memory of his late mother.
+The Eileen M Johnson Boarding Scholarship was established by an Old Boy in memory of his late mother.
 This Old Boy went on to be a successful businessman and a leader in his industry.

 His family was based in regional NSW and it was his mother who was keen to see her son well educated.
 After seeing first-hand the leadership and accomplishments of Old Newingtonians in their regional area, she insisted her son attend Newington as a boarder.

-Covering 100 per cent of Boarding Fees
+Covering 100 per cent of Scholarship Fees

-Rev James Phillips Boarding Bursary
+Rev James Phillips Boarding Scholarship

 Arthur Phillips was at Newington in the late 1880s, graduating in 1887.
 After leaving Newington he maintained close links with the College as President of the Old Newingtonians’ Union in 1910 and later a member of the College Council.
 His younger brother Frederick (also Sandy) attended Newington from 1894–1898 and became the second Australian born Headmaster of Sydney Grammar School.